The 20 Best Vitrectomy Doctors near Baltimore, MD

 The Johns Hopkins Hospital

 Nakul Shekhawat, M.D., M.P.H. is an ophthalmologist and eye surgeon at the Johns Hopkins Wilmer Eye Institute and the 2023 Stephen F Raab and Mariellen Brickley-Raab Rising Professor of Ophthalmology.
 He specializes in cataract surgery, complex cataract and anterior segment surgery, corneal and external diseases, and corneal surgery including both full- and partial-thickness corneal transplantation (DMEK, DSAEK, DALK, PKP).
 Dr. Shekhawat received his M.D. degree from Vanderbilt University School of Medicine and his M.P.H. degree in epidemiology and biostatistics from the Johns Hopkins Bloomberg School of Public Health.
 He completed ophthalmology residency at the renowned Kellogg Eye Center, University of Michigan where he received the Resident Excellence Award from the American Society of Cataract and Refractive Surgery.
 He completed additional subspecialty training in cornea, external disease, and refractive surgery at the Wilmer Eye Institute where he was awarded the prestigious Claes Dohlman Award from Harvard Medical School recognizing the most outstanding cornea fellow in the country.
 CV https://www.hopkinsmedicine.org/-/media/wilmer/documents/cvs/Shekhawat_CV.pdf Recent News Articles and Media Coverage Laser cataract surgery now offered in Bethesda- Hopkins Medicine (April 2024) Johns Hopkins, Microsoft Extend Collaboration for Startups as Newest Grant Recipients Named - Johns Hopkins Technology Ventures (July 2021) Taking a Wide View with Nakul Shekhawat - Hopkins Medicine (September 2020) A Patient’s Guide to Shingles: Prompt treatment is crucial to avoid severe neurological complications - US News & World Report (January 2020) Shingle White Female: Study finds three-fold increase in number of Americans diagnosed with shingles - The Ophthalmologist (July 2019).
 Dr. Shekhawat is rated as an Experienced provider by MediFind in Vitrectomy.
-His top areas of expertise are Interstitial Keratitis, Cataract, Amebiasis, Cataract Removal, and Vitrectomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Interstitial Keratitis, Cataract, Amebiasis, Cataract Removal, and Vitrectomy.
+Dr. Shekhawat is board certified in American Board Of Ophthalmology.

 Neil R. Miller, M.D., is Professor of Ophthalmology, Neurology & Neurosurgery.
 He specializes in neuro-ophthalmology and orbital disease.
 Dr. Miller received his M.D. degree from the Johns Hopkins University School of Medicine and completed his residency in ophthalmology at the Wilmer Eye Institute, where he also served as chief resident.
 He completed a fellowship in neuro-ophthalmology at the University of CA, San Francisco.
 He has been a member of the Wilmer faculty since 1976.
 Dr. Miller is rated as an Experienced provider by MediFind in Vitrectomy.
-His top areas of expertise are Increased Intracranial Pressure, Benign Essential Blepharospasm, Papilledema, Vitrectomy, and Cataract Removal.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Increased Intracranial Pressure, Benign Essential Blepharospasm, Papilledema, Vitrectomy, and Cataract Removal.
+Dr. Miller is board certified in American Board Of Ophthalmology.

 Johns Hopkins Bayview Medical Center

 Elia J. Duh, M.D., is the G. Edward and G. Britton Durell Professor of Ophthalmology at the Wilmer Eye Institute.
 He has a joint appointment in the Department of Chemical and Biomolecular Engineering, The Whiting School of Engineering.
 He specializes in diseases of the retina, including diabetic retinopathy and age-related macular degeneration.
 In addition to his clinical practice, Dr. Duh actively researches the molecular mechanisms underlying diabetic retinopathy and macular degeneration, particularly the process of ocular neovascularization and excessive retinal vascular permeability.
 His research has helped determine the role of the major antioxidant regulator, Nrf2, in retinal diseases, and also connected Nrf2 to lifespan.
 His work has also provided insights into the involvement of the eye in COVID-19.
 Dr. Duh’s interest in developing new treatments for retinal diseases includes nanomedicine approaches for targeted drug delivery to the eye.
 Dr. Duh graduated summa cum laude from Yale University and obtained his medical degree from Harvard Medical School.
 He completed his ophthalmology residency and medical retina fellowship at the Wilmer Eye Institute.
 He was elected to the American Society of Clinical Investigation in 2016.
 Dr. Duh is rated as an Experienced provider by MediFind in Vitrectomy.
-His top areas of expertise are Diabetic Retinopathy, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Retinal Vein Occlusion, and Vitrectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Diabetic Retinopathy, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Retinal Vein Occlusion, and Vitrectomy.
+Dr. Duh is board certified in American Board Of Ophthalmology.

 Johns Hopkins Outpatient Center

-Ankit Garg is a Cardiologist in Baltimore, Maryland.
-Dr. Garg has been practicing medicine for over 10 years and is rated as an Experienced provider by MediFind in Vitrectomy.
-His top areas of expertise are Dilated Cardiomyopathy (DCM), Double Outlet Right Ventricle, Double Outlet Left Ventricle, Cardiomyopathy, and Vitrectomy.
+Ankit Garg is a Cardiologist practicing medicine in Baltimore, Maryland.
+He has been practicing medicine for over 10 years.
+Dr. Garg is rated as an Experienced provider by MediFind in Vitrectomy.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Dilated Cardiomyopathy (DCM), Double Outlet Right Ventricle, Double Outlet Left Ventricle, Cardiomyopathy, and Vitrectomy.
+Dr. Garg is board certified in American Board Of Internal Medicine.